 Grief and Loss Issues: We are often left to our own devices to cope with loss.
 Whether that loss comes from a relationship, loss of employment, or the death of a loved one, we need a place to unpack the pain and make meaning of the experience.
 I can help unpack that pain, make space for the sadness, and validate the impact of the loss.
 This process takes time, and I can walk with you through the mess and unfamiliarity that it can bring.

-Issues related to gender and sexuality: I have significant experience in working with individuals who identify as LGBTQ, are feeling unsure about gender identify or are in transition, or those who are questioning/exploring sexuality.
-I can provide a safe, accepting, and nonjudgmental space to explore the many aspects of identity.
+Issues related to gender and sexuality: I have significant experience in working with individuals who identify as LGBTQ, are feeling unsure about gender identity or are in transition, or those who are questioning/exploring sexuality.
+I can provide a safe, accepting, and non-judgmental space to explore the many aspects of identity.

 Existential issues: We are faced with questions about life, death, and the meaning of it all.
 Often, this leads to feeling extremely alone and anxious.
 I can provide a space to talk about these things.
 Together, we can explore the deeper questions of life and create more meaning in your life.

 I also offer BIPOC (Black, Indigenous, People of Color) mental health support.

 - Existential Therapy

 - Feminist Psychology